 [music: “Paramour” by Pilote]

 I’m Krista Tippett, and this is On Being.
-Today, a conversation with the wonderful writer Ocean Vuong that happened right before the world changed and speaks so vividly and helpfully to the realities we have since come to inhabit.
+Today, a conversation with the wonderful writer Ocean Vuong that happened right before the world changed in 2020 but that speaks so vividly and helpfully to the realities we have since come to inhabit.

 Tippett: No; I’m sure.